AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/index.md

+---
+keywords:
+- server side
+- server-side
+- sdk
+- sdks
+- on-device
+- decisioning
+- on device
+- ondevice
+- zero latency
+- latency
+- near-zero
+- node.js
+description: Learn how to use on-device decisioning to cache your Target A/B and MVT activities on your server to perform in-memory decisioning at near-zero latency.
+title: What is On-Device Decisioning?
+feature: Implement Server-side
+role: Developer
+exl-id: ae782511-6f32-4123-be76-838584e05b39
+---

 # Introduction to on-device decisioning

 The next-generation Adobe Target SDKs now offer on-device decisioning, which provides the ability to cache your A/B and Experience Targeting (XT) campaigns on your server and perform in-memory decisioning at near-zero latency, without blocking network requests to Adobe Target's Edge Network.
 Adobe Target also offers the flexibility of delivering the most relevant and up-to-date experience from your experimentation and ML-driven personalization campaigns via a live server call.
 In other words, when performance is most important, you can choose to utilize on-device decisioning, but when the most relevant and up-to-date experience is needed, a server call can be made instead.
 See [when to use on-device vs. edge decisioning](https://adobetarget-sdks.gitbook.io/docs/best-practices/when-to-use-server-side-vs-on-device-decisioning) to learn about use cases that warrant using one over the other.